Ken P's Today in History

 • 1906 - Football rules committee legalizes the forward pass.

-• 1918 - Montreal Canadiens' Joe Malone scores five goals beating Ottawa 9-4.
+• 1918 - Montreal Canadiens' Joe Malone scores five goals beating Ottawa Senators 9-4.

-• 1920 - Annual drafting of baseball players from minor leagues to be done in inverse order of the final standings, agreed to.
+• 1920 - Annual drafting of baseball players from minor leagues is agreed to be done in inverse order of the final standings.

-• 1921 - Kenesaw Mountain Landis becomes first commissioner of baseball.
+• 1921 - Kenesaw Mountain Landis becomes first commissioner of Major League Baseball.

 • 1946 - NFL champions Cleveland Rams given permission to move to Los Angeles.